Americans head to the polls in first major test for Trump

 Yet with several races very close, there is potential for a nail-biting denouement.
 In early voting in Florida, for instance, 40.1 per cent who voted early were registered Republicans, and 40.5 per cent registered Democrats, said media reports.

-The campaign has been marked with harsh rhetoric and attack advertising fuelled by record amounts of money, as candidates present stark choices.
+The campaign has been marked by harsh rhetoric and attack advertising fuelled by record amounts of money, as candidates present stark choices.

 Republicans have played up the robust economy, but also used scare tactics and accused the Democratic Party of wanting to turn America into a socialist disaster rife with criminal illegal immigrants.